yunong2796-tech/yunong2796-tech.github.io/_pages/about.md

 - **04/2026:** I successfully defended my **Ph.D. dissertation** at the University at Buffalo.
 - **08/2025:** I received a student travel grant from **USENIX Security 2025**.
 - **04/2025:** I received a travel grant from **IEEE S&P 2025**.
-- **04/2024:** I received the **Best RA Award** from the School of Electrical Engineering and Computer Science at Washington State University.
+- **04/2024:** I received the **RA Award** from the School of Electrical Engineering and Computer Science at Washington State University.
 - **05/2021:** Our paper *Evaluating and Comparing Memory Error Vulnerability Detectors* was accepted to **Information and Software Technology**.